mcvine/mcvine/docs/sphinx/KernelImplementation.rst

 From Squire, the double differential cross section for coherent inelastic phonon scattering that excites one phonon is
+(the expression for scattering that annhilates one phonon can be treated similarly)

 .. math::
    \left( \frac{d^2 \sigma}{d\Omega dE_f} \right)_{coh+1} =